-Jangamwadi Math is one of the oldest Mutts in Varanasi.
-Literature dates it back to Satyuga – first of the four Yugas in Hindu timeframe.
-The documented historical records date it back to 8th CE, however, it is hard to verify the exact date.
-It is said that Raja Jaichand donated land for this Jangamwadi Mutt that has seen an unbroken lineage of 86 Jagatgurus.
-Present Peethadhipati or the guru of the Peeth is Shri Jagadguru Chandrashekhar Shivacharya Mahaswami.
-The Math has seen women Gurus like Daharmguru Sharnamma.
+It is one of the oldest Mutts in Varanasi.
+Literature dates back to Satyuga – the first of the four Yugas in the Hindu timeframe.
+The documented historical records date back to the 8th CE.
+However, it is hard to verify the exact date.
+It is said that Raja Jaichand donated land for this Mutt that has seen an unbroken lineage of 86 Jagatgurus.
+Present Peethadhipati or the Guru of the Peeth is Shri Jagadguru Chandrashekhar Shivacharya Mahaswami.
+The Mutt has seen women Gurus like Dharma Guru Sharnamma.

-I entered the gate that announced Shri 1008 Jagatguru Vishwasadhya Gyan Simhasan Jangamwadi Math with the words Jangamwadi Math written in Hindi, English, and Kannada.
-Jangamwadi Math is also known as Gyan Simhasan or Gyan Peetha.
-Etymologically Jangam means the one who knows Shiva and Peetha is a word used for ashram or a place to stay.
+I entered the gate that announced Shri 1008 Jagatguru Vishwasadhya Gyan Simhasan Jangamwadi Mutt with the words Jangamwadi Math written in Hindi, English, and Kannada.
+It is also known as Gyan Simhasan or Gyan Peetha.
+Etymologically Jangam means the one who knows Shiva.
+Peetha is a word used for an ashram or a place to stay.
 So, this essentially means those who know Shiva.

-I visited the office of the Math and spoke to a lady who was supervising multiple things like most women do.
+I visited their office and spoke to a lady who was supervising multiple things as most women do.
 She told me that they are the worshippers of the Linga and they do not follow any other deity or path.
 They follow no caste system or Jaati Bhed.

 She told me that when women get pregnant, they tie a small Shivalinga around her belly.
-This Kajal or Kohl coated Shivalinga protects the baby in the womb.
-This Shivalinga is then worn by the child after birth and remains a part of all his rituals like the naming ceremony.
+This Kajal or Kohl-coated Shivalinga protects the baby in the womb.
+This Shivalinga is then worn by the child after birth.
+It remains a part of all his rituals like the naming ceremony.
 She showed me miniature Shivalingas in crystal and stone that they always keep with themselves.

 Siddhant Shikamani is the name of the philosophy that Veer Shaivas follow.
 It recommends Bhakti as the path to salvation.
 However, the form of Bhakti changes according to the state of Bhakta or devotee.
-To learn more about this read this page on Siddhant Shikhamani.
+To learn more about this read Siddhant Shikhamani.

-A young swami took me around the Math and very sweetly posed for some pictures.
-He showed me Shivalingas in every possible corner of the Jangamwadi Math.
-After going around and clicking pictures, he asked me to join them for lunch, that I had to decline politely.
-Looking back, I think I should have tasted the food of the Mutt.
+A young swami took me around the premises and very sweetly posed for some pictures.
+He showed me Shivalingas in every possible corner of the premises.
+After going around and clicking pictures, he asked me to join them for lunch, which I had to decline politely.
+Looking back, I think I should have tasted the food there.

 I would always remember this temple for its colorful doorways on top of which is always a Shivalinga.
-Green is the dominant color with some bright blue doors for the contrast.
-The temple was full of devotees speaking Kannada and Marathi, who looked absolutely at home at Jangamwadi Mutt.
-The sanctum of the temple has tall pillars surrounding a Shivalinga – I assume this may have been the only part in its initial days.
+Green is the dominant color with some bright blue doors for contrast.
+The temple was full of devotees speaking Kannada and Marathi.
+They looked absolutely at home on the premises.
+The sanctum of the temple has tall pillars surrounding a Shivalinga.
+I assume this may have been the only part of its initial days.
 Everything else got added over time.

-Many Sadhus and students stay at Jangamwadi math, pursuing the Vedic studies.
+Many Sadhus and students stay at the premises, pursuing Vedic studies.

 Shivaratri and Diwali are the biggest festivals celebrated here.

-The premises of this Mutt is full of Shivalingas, mostly small – miniature ones.
-Once you enter the main part of the Mutt and walk around, all you see is the rows and rows of Shivalingas neatly arranged on platforms that are piled one over the other – creating a mountain of Shivalingas.
+The premises of this Mutt is full of Shivalingas, mostly small, miniature ones.
+Once you enter the main part of the premises and walk around, all you see are the rows and rows of Shivalingas neatly arranged on platforms.
+They are piled one over the other, creating a mountain of Shivalingas.
 There are rooms full of miniature Shivalingas.

-Inside the temple too, around every big Shivalinga are thousands of miniature Shivalingas.
+Inside the temple too, around every big Shivalinga, there are thousands of miniature Shivalingas.

 If you are wondering, why so many Shivalingas – here is the answer.
 When followers of this sect meet an accidental or unnatural death a Shivalinga is kept here in their memory.
 It is the equivalent of Pind Daan in traditional Hinduism.
-Veer Shaivas or Lingayats as they are sometimes called – donate a Shivalinga at Jangamwadi when someone passed away.
-Most new Shivalingas are given in the Hindu month of Saavan that falls during the monsoon season.
-This is the month when devotees of Shiva travel to far off Shiva temples and offer prayers.
+Veer Shaivas or Lingayats as they are sometimes called, donate a Shivalinga at Jangamwadi when someone passes away.
+Most new Shivalingas are given in the Hindu month of Saavan which falls during the monsoon season.
+This is the month when devotees of Shiva travel to far-off Shiva temples and offer prayers.

 How many Shivalingas are there?

-No one knows how many Shivalingas are there in this large Math spread over 50,000 sq feet.
+No one knows how many Shivalingas are there on these premises spread over 50,000 sq feet.
 Some say, no one can count.
-If I say few lakhs it may be a gross underestimate.
+If I say a few lakhs it may be a gross underestimate.

-Jangamwadi Mutt is located very close to popular Dashashwamedh ghat – where the famous evening Ganga Arti takes place.
+It is located very close to the popular Dashashwamedh ghat.
+That is where the famous evening Ganga Arti takes place.
 It is not very difficult to locate.
 Any rickshaw guy would easily take you there.

 It is a unique Mutt, do visit it next time you are in Varanasi.

-Recommend you read following travel blog on Varanasi.
+Recommend you read the following travel blog posts on this historical place.